klange/toaruos/README.md

 The 1.6.x release series represented the merging of a project (the "NIH" branch) to replace Newlib, the third-party C standard library employed by earlier versions of the operating system, with a new, in-house libc.
 With the ports of Python and GCC to this new C library completed, this project has been concluded and considered as success.

-The current release series is 1.9.x, which aims to finish porting the remaining parts of older Python desktop environment to C.
+The current release series is 1.10.x, which aims to produce working bootable CD images from within the OS.

 ## Features